 Vector-borne diseases are some of the world's most destructive diseases, many of which are increasing threats to human health such as West Nile virus, Lyme disease, plague, Hantavirus, dengue, and malaria.
-What is our status?

 In Imperial County, surveillance is conducted primarily for the three most prevalent mosquito-borne viruses in California: West Nile virus (WNV), St. Louis Encephalitis (SLE), and Western Equine Encephalomyelitis (WEE).
 In 2003, Imperial County reported one of the first three indigenous human cases of West Nile virus (WNV) in California.
 Between 2003 and 2015, ten human cases of WNV disease were reported in Imperial County.
 Both WEE and SLE have been detected in mosquito pools or sentinel chicken flocks, although not consistently every year.
 In 2015, Aedes Aegypti mosquitoes were trapped for the first time in this county.
 This mosquito is the primary vector of dengue, chikungunya, and yellow fever viruses.

 Animal Control

-What is it?

 The Animal Control program enforces County ordinances and state regulations concerning rabies, animal and human safety, and humane treatment of animals.
 This includes operation of the Imperial County Animal Control Shelter.
-Why is it important?

 The Animal Control unit responds to calls of animal disturbances, loose animals, animal cruelty cases, injured animals, and a host of other situations involving domesticated animals.
-What is our status?